 Bring to a boil

-Simmer for many hours...stir occasionally, and add water as needed...
+Simmer until it's fully cooked...stir occasionally, and add water as needed...

 (You'll know it's done when the split peas have all gone soft and it's the perfect texture.
 If your split peas are still too hard, you're not done cooking it.
 Just keep going!)

 Conventionally grown produce usually has pesticide residue.
 For the first time, an Israeli organization has ranked local produce.
 (Thanks to the Israeli Union for Environmental Defense for making this information available to the public!)
 Below you'll see the list, and my translation!
 Take them to the store with you so you can be a more informed shopper.
 You can significantly reduce your exposure to pesticides (and this article explains that so many pesticides (36!) used in Israel are banned in other parts of the world) by focusing on the foods on the "clean" list, and avoiding those on the dirty list.
 I know this will make a big difference for us!
 Here are the "Dirtiest" Fifteen: Grapes Celery Apples Citrus fruit Beets

 Coriander Dill Lettuce Mint Baby Lettuce Leaf Mixes Pears Kohlrabi Peaches Potatoes Peppers The Ten Cleanest: Passionfruit Avocado Sprouts Sweet Potato Onion Dates Asparagus Peas Cauliflower Artichoke